Echoshard/HowToGenerateStreamLit_EXE/README.md

     variables or config files.
 -   pyttsx3 (`sapi5`) and Streamlit can introduce extra
     dependencies---test thoroughly.
--   Virus scanners don't like this so they may attempt to quarantine it 🦠
+-   Virus scanners some times don't like the buld process or the exe they may attempt to quarantine it 🦠

 ------------------------------------------------------------------------